Zimbra/docker-zcs-foss-test/README.md

 	docker secret create dot-s3curl <path-to-secret-file>

 If you don't have an id/key that will work, just comment out the lines in the `docker-compose.yml` file as described above in step 5 of _Setup_.

+### Adapting to work with other Zimbra Installations

+The SOAP and Genesis test frameworks have a specific set of setup prerequisites.
+They are documented [here](https://github.com/Zimbra/docker-zcs-foss-test/wiki/ZCS-Test-Prerequisites).
+The two reference configurations (for single and multi-node Zimbra installs) have been pre-configured to meet the requirements for SOAP and Genesis.

+To adapt this test Image to work with other Zimbra installs, you must make sure that the new Zimbra install has had the required configuration updates applied.